Worldline deconfinement and emergent long-range interaction in the entanglement Hamiltonian and in the entanglement spectrum: Model and Method

-\textit{Model.-} We investigate the $S=1/2$ Heisenberg model on the square-octagon lattice via quantum Monte Carlo, dubbed as two-dimensional AKLT model~\cite{Affleck1987Rigorous,zhang2017unconventional}.
+We investigate the $S=1/2$ Heisenberg model on the square-octagon lattice via quantum Monte Carlo~\cite{Affleck1987Rigorous,zhang2017unconventional}.

-where $J_1$ is the inter-unit cell interaction and $J_2$ is the intra-unit cell interaction.
+where $J_1$ is the inter-unit-cell interaction and $J_2$ is the intra-unit-cell interaction.
 We define $g=J_2/J_1$ with $J_1=1$.
-The model can host a rich phase diagram including $S=2$ N\'eel phase, AKLT phase, $S=1/2$ N\'eel phase and plaquatte valence bond crystal (PVBC).
+The model can host a rich phase diagram including the $S=2$ N\'eel phase, Affleck-Kennedy-Lieb-Tasaki (AKLT) phase, $S=1/2$ N\'eel phase and plaquatte valence bond crystal.
 The detailed phases and phase diagram can be found in Ref.~\cite{zhang2017unconventional}.
-These phases are seperated by three quantum critical points which all belong to (2+1)$d$ $O(3)$ universality class, as shown in Fig.\ref{fig-lattice}(c).
-In the AKLT phase, the boundary can be described by an effective $S=1/2$ Heisenberg chain which hosts gapless two-spinon continumm excitation~\cite{liu2022bulk}.
-At bulk quantum critical point, the boundary can induce exotic surface critical behaviors due to the coupling between edge mode and bulk critical mode~\cite{liu2024measuring}.
+These phases are separated by three quantum critical points which all belong to the (2+1)$d$ $O(3)$ universality class, as shown in Fig.\ref{fig-lattice}(c).
+In the AKLT phase, four spin-1/2 on each plaquette couple to form an effective spin-2 degree of freedom.
+This effective spin-2 description makes the model amenable to quantum Monte Carlo simulations without the sign problem, serving as a low-energy effective theory of a spin-2 Heisenberg model on the square lattice.
+When the unit cell is defined as a plaquette including four spin-1/2, the system under open boundary condition exhibits the gapless edge mode--a hallmark of the AKLT phase.
+This behavior indicates that the presence of the AKLT phase intrinsically relies on the choice of unit cell.
+This boundary can be described by an effective $S=1/2$ Heisenberg chain which hosts gapless two-spinon continumm excitation~\cite{liu2022bulk} and exhibits quantum anomaly satisfying the Lieb-Schultz-Mattis theorem~\cite{lieb1961two,Oshikawa2000Commensurability,Hastings2004Lieb}.
+At the bulk quantum critical point, the boundary can induce exotic surface critical behaviors due to the coupling between edge mode and bulk critical mode~\cite{liu2024measuring}.
+This exotic QCP can be considered as gapless SPT or symmetry-enriched QCP~\cite{Scaffidi2017Gapless,Parker2018Topological,Verresen2021gapless,yu2022conformal,Yu2024Universal}, where the quantum anomaly still exists on the boundary at the QCP.